 Some more good news... the app does this as well.
 It utilizes an advanced automated approach to determine sex and reference genome (if the file format is downstream of alignment).

-The results include a searchable 'Data & Analysis' table that lists all of the data analyzed by this app.
 What do the question marks and dashes represent in the 'My Genetic Makeup' column of this table?

 Two question marks are used when your genetic data file did not contain any data on this specific genetic variant and therefore the data was not tested for and is 'Unknown'.
 Two question marks are used because each person's DNA contains two copies of that genetic variant so there is one question mark for each copy of the genetic variant in your DNA.